mugaliraghu/Cognito_app-using-terraform/README.md

 2.AWS cli with configure.

+## Objective
+The Terraform configuration provided is used to create an AWS Cognito user pool and associated resources, along with an AWS Lambda function and the necessary IAM roles and policies.
+Lambda function in Amazon Cognito invokes this trigger after a new user is confirmed, allowing you to send custom messages or to add custom logic.

 ## Steps:

 Clone the Project and navigate to the folder "cognito-app" and run the below command.